-Welcome to 2022 and the seventh year of 210Sports, and in what has become a New Year’s tradition here on the blog I’ll begin the year off by casting my completely unofficial Baseball Hall of Fame ballot.
+Welcome to 2023 and the eighth year of 210Sports, and in what has become a New Year’s tradition here on the blog I’ll begin the year off by casting my completely unofficial Baseball Hall of Fame ballot.

 To be eligible to cast a real ballot a person must be a Baseball Writers’ Association of America member for at least 10 years and cover baseball for 10 consecutive years for an accredited outlet.
 I, obviously, have neither qualification and will never get to cast an official ballot.
 But I do watch a lot of baseball and have a blog I can write about sports on, so that must count for something.

 Within the rules determined by the Baseball Hall of Fame, BWAA writers can vote for up to 10 players on the ballot and may use any criteria they see fit in selecting which players from the ballot to vote for.
-I am a huge fan of the way Bill Ballou of the Worcester Telegram, my local newspaper, decides who to vote for: “you would buy a ticket just so you could tell your grandchildren you saw him perform”.
+I am a huge fan of the way Bill Ballou, formerly of the Worcester Telegram, decides who to vote for: “you would buy a ticket just so you could tell your grandchildren you saw him perform”.
 That is as great a reason to vote for anyone as I have ever heard.

 As it does every year, the subject of performance-enhancing drugs will come up.
 To be honest, how I deal with that is very easy: if a player is eligible, I’ll vote for him if I think he’s worthy of the Hall of Fame.
 I understand that some people think they shouldn’t be enshrined.
 My issue is how do I determine who did them and who didn’t?
 Now some of the later candidates will have failed tests, and then including them could be an issue for voters.
 But not for me, because if they’re eligible, I’ll consider them.

 The first part of my ballot is easy, it’s the players I voted for last year that are still on the ballot this year.
 Those players are: